OpenAI Flex Processing and the Democratization of AI Reasoning: How 50% Cost Cuts Are Reshaping Developer Economics

 2. The Async-First Mindset

-As AI costs continue to decline (and Flex-like options multiply), the economics increasingly favor async workflows.
+As AI costs continue to decline (and Flex-like options multiply), the economics favor async workflows.
 Design systems where AI processing happens in the background whenever possible.

 3. Monitor and Optimize